AudiusProject/audius-protocol/mad-dog/README.md

 ## Notes
 - `service-commands` need to be linked, or the latest version published to npm.
-- If tests fail, sometimes running `npm i` in `/libs` and relinking packages will help.
-Or, bring up a fresh set of local services.

 ## Code Structure
 - The single test in mad-dog is based on the class `EmitterBasedTest`.
 This class